Portrait of a Character – Gabrielle Nolan

 As a teenager, I don’t really have a visual for her yet.
-She’s a child of the twenty-fourth century, and a child of tragedy, much like any of the children of 9/11 victims, whether they were extant or in utero on 9/11/01.
-As a teenager, she is a lot like a typical human teenager – engrossed in her PADD, bored with slow-moving adult things, and intent on fixing up her friends with each other, a little like Jane Austen’s Emma.
+She’s a child of the twenty-fourth century, and a child of tragedy.
+So she is much like any of the children of 9/11 victims, whether they extant or in utero on 9/11/01.
+As a teenager, she is a lot like a typical human teenager.
+She’s engrossed in her PADD, bored with slow-moving adult things, and intent on fixing up her friends with each other, a little like Jane Austen’s Emma.

 In her eyes, her mother sees her lost father, Michael Nolan, much as I expect 9/11 widows see their husbands in the eyes of their children.